dejmedus/tailwind-sorter/README.md

    - `Tailwind Sorter: Categories`: Defines which style classes will belong to which category and in what order.
    - `Tailwind Sorter: Pseudo Classes Order`: Defines how pseudo-classes should be ordered.

-**The default category order is**: box model, grid, flexbox, background, margins and padding, borders, width and height, typography, transformations, and other`
+**The default category order is**: box model, grid, flexbox, background, margins and padding, borders, width and height, typography, transformations, and other`.

 **The default order for pseudo-classes order is**: screens (sm, md, lg, xl, 2xl), before and after pseudo-elements, states (hover, focus, active, visited, disabled), dark mode, child selectors (first, last, odd, even), group states (group-over, group-focus), and motion preferences (motion-safe, motion-reduce).